2020 Leader Meeting Webinars

 - Do we offer BSA Lifeguard certification or re-certification?
 We do not have this scheduled.
 If you have older youth or adults interested, have them contact the aquatics director on arrival day and see if this is a possibility.
 We will do our best to accommodate if time allows.
 This goes for many other types of training as well.

 Have other questions about the Justice Scout Camp?
-Send them to the camp director at firstname.lastname@example.org.
+Send them to the Director of Outdoor Adventures at firstname.lastname@example.org.
 Other questions can be directed to email@example.com.